soulreaper20/rewardsystem/README.md

 The database can be connected through db.php file.

+You can also find the diagram as image file.

+The sql file for the reward system is also uploaded as reward.sql.

 The answer to the second question is as follows:

 "Select  COUNT(orders.order_ID) AS Number_Of_Order,